-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2014-15, Student Financial Aid component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2015-16, Student Financial Aid component.

 Figure 21.
-Number of students receiving military educational benefits, by type of benefit and level of student: 2013-14
+Number of students receiving military educational benefits, by type of benefit and level of student: 2014-15

 NOTE: N is the number of institutions in the comparison group.
 Post-9/11 refers to the Department of Veteran Affairs Post-9/11 G.I.
 Bill educational benefit.
 TAP refers to the Department of Defense Tuition Assistance Program educational benefit.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS):Winter 2014-15, Student Financial Aid component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS):Winter 2015-16, Student Financial Aid component.

 Figure 22.
-Average amount of military educational benefits received, by type of benefit and level of student: 2013-14
+Average amount of military educational benefits received, by type of benefit and level of student: 2014-15

 NOTE: N is the number of institutions in the comparison group.
 Post-9/11 refers to the Department of Veteran Affairs Post-9/11 G.I.
 Bill educational benefit.
 TAP refers to the Department of Defense Tuition Assistance Program educational benefit.
-SOURCE: U.S. Department of Education, National Center for Education Statistics,

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2014-15, Student Financial Aid component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2015-16, Student Financial Aid component.

 Figure 24.
-Bachelor's degree graduation rates of full-time, first-time degree/certificate-seeking undergraduates within 4 years, 6 years, and 8 years: 2006 cohort
+Graduation and transfer-out rates of full-time, first-time degree/certificate-seeking undergraduates within 150% of normal time to program completion (2009 cohort)

-NOTE: The 6-year graduation rate is the Student Right-to-Know (SRK) rate; the 4- and 8-year rates are calculated using the same methodology.
-For details, see the Methodological Notes.
+NOTE: Graduation rate cohort includes all full-time, first-time degree/certificate-seeking undergraduate students.
+Graduation and transfer-out rates are the Student Right-to-Know rates.
+Only institutions with mission to prepare students to transfer are required to report transfer out.
+For more details, see the Methodological Notes.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2014-15, 200% Graduation Rates component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2015-16, Graduation Rates component.